 \begin{theorem} Let $H$ be an oriented graph with $h:= v(H)$ and $e(H)\ge 2$, and let $a\in \mathbb{R}$ with $a\geq 1$.
 For every $\eps>0$, there exists $c>0$ such that for all sufficiently large $N$, there exists a collection $\C$ of digraphs on vertex set $[N]$ with the following properties. \begin{enumerate}[{ \rm (a)}] \item For every $H$-free digraph $I$ on $[N]$ there exists $G\in \C$ such that $I \subseteq G$. \item Every digraph $G\in \C$ contains at most $\eps N^h$ copies of $H$, and $e_a(G) \le {\rm ex}_a(N, H) + \eps N^2 $. \item $\log |\C| \le c N^{2 - 1/m(H)} \log N$. \end{enumerate} \end{theorem}

 Note that in {\rm (a)}, since $I, G$ are labelled digraphs, $I \subseteq G$ means that $I$ is contained in $G$ in the labelled sense, i.e. the copy of $I$ in $G$ has the same vertex labels as $I$.

 The following corollary is a straightforward consequence of Theorem~\ref{thm:contain}.
 We will not use it elsewhere in the paper, but we include it to illustrate what one can achieve even just with a `direct' application of Theorem~\ref{thm:contain}.
-It would be interesting to obtain a version of Corollary~\ref{direct corollary} for general forbidden digraphs $H$.

 \begin{corollary} For every oriented graph $H$ with $e(H)\geq 2$, we have $f(n, H) = 2^{ {\rm ex}_{\log 3}(n, H) + o(n^2) }$ and $f^*(n, H) = 2^{ {\rm ex}_{2}(n, H) + o(n^2) }$. \end{corollary} \begin{proof} We only prove the first part here; the proof of the second part is almost identical.
 Clearly $f(n,H)\geq 2^{{\rm ex}_{\log 3}(n, H)}$.
 By Theorem~\ref{thm:contain}, for every $\eps>0$ there is a collection $\C$ of digraphs on $[n]$ satisfying properties (a)--(c).
 We know that every digraph $G\in \C$ contains $2^{e_{\log 3}(G)}$ oriented subgraphs.
 Since each $H$-free oriented graph is contained in some $G\in \C$, and $|\C|\le 2^{c n^{2 - 1/m(H)} \log n}$,